-Antmicro offers paid internship programs to full-time students (mostly of senior years) of computer science, electronics, automatics, robotics and related fields.
+Antmicro offers paid internship programs to full-time students.
+The internship programs are meant primarily for students of computer science, electronics, automatics, robotics and related fields.
 The non-engineering internships are offered to students of English studies, International relations, Marketing, etc.

-Additionally, if they decide to write their diploma papers based on open source technologies supported by Antmicro, our interns are offered various forms of help, including:
+Additionally, if our interns decide to write their diploma papers based on open source technologies supported by Antmicro, they are offered various forms of help, including:

 Access to the technologies Antmicro works with on a regular basis

 Purchasing of materials needed to build a prototype which might be a part of the diploma thesis

 Access to a 3D printer, oscilloscopes, logic analysers, or RF measuring tools

 The most capable students who complete their diploma paper in cooperation with Antmicro are offered a graduation scholarship.

 - A chance to participate in leading global open source initiatives, shaping the face of modern computer science (e.g. RISC-V, Linux Foundation, CHIPS Alliance, Zephyr Project).

 - Guidance and mentorship to introduce you to Silicon Valley practices and standards in both technology and business.

 - Gain access to the company’s IT & project infrastructure, workplace amenities as well as numerous technical and social events.